Iowa Quad-Cities schools looking at plans after governor's speech

 Gov. Kim Reynolds’ call for a fully in-person instruction option for Iowa students is causing Iowa Quad-Cities schools to look at their planning for coming weeks.

-Reynolds said Tuesday night she intended to ask lawmakers to immediately send her a bill to sign into law that would require schools to offer parents the option of having their children in classrooms full time, according to an Associated Press report.
+Reynolds said on Jan.
+12 she intended to ask lawmakers to immediately send her a bill to sign into law that would require schools to offer parents the option of having their children in classrooms full-time, according to an Associated Press report.

 “In the last 36 hours we have learned that a bill has been drafted that may require grades K through 8 to attend school 100%,” Brian Strusz, superintendent of the Pleasant Valley Community School District, said to his district’s junior high families in a video released Thursday.
 “As a district in the last 36 hours we have been researching what does that mean for our district and the junior high?”

-The original plan was to look at potentially bringing junior high students back at the start of 4th Quarter, Strusz said.
+The original plan was to look at potentially bringing junior high students back at the start of fourth quarter, Strusz said.

-He said the district is working on all of its COVID-19 mitigation strategies to be prepared to conduct classes safely should such a bill become law.
+He said the district was working on all of its COVID-19 mitigation strategies to be prepared to conduct classes safely should such a bill become law.

 The full video, which includes more detail, is available on Pleasant Valley’s YouTube page.

-In an earlier notification to Pleasant Valley’s elementary school families, the district said distribution of a survey asking their instruction model preference for the 3rd Quarter was being postponed because of potential state action.
+In an earlier notification to Pleasant Valley’s elementary school families, the district said distribution of a survey asking their instruction model preference for the third quarter was being postponed because of potential state action.

 The district has to begin planning, the notice states.